Granlu-nd/study_garden-test/README.md

-# 🌱 Study Garden 🌱 Frontend Testing v1.0
+# 🌱 Study Garden 🌱 -test-prefork

 **Study Garden** is a gamified study-tracking web app where productive time earns you rewards to grow a virtual garden.
 Every minute of focused study gives you resources (coins) to unlock plants, seeds, and decorations.